MahendraCandi/Raisa-Chatbot-Python-Rasa-Core/README.md

 # Raisa-Chatbot-Python-Rasa-Core
-Integrate Facebook Messenger, Slack, and Telegram with chatbot using Rasa Core framework as core engine and NLU.
+Integrate Facebook Messenger, Line Messenger, Slack, and Telegram with chatbot using Rasa Core framework as core engine and NLU.